Serhiy Podolynsky: Views

 Podolynskyi was one of the first Ukrainian figures to popularize Socialism and Marxism.
 Influenced by the Russian narodniks, he developed a distinct theory of his own on the base of conditions observed by him in Ukraine.
 Podolynskyi applied the observations made by Marx on the example of industrial workers to explain the sociopolitical situation and needs of Ukrainian peasantry.
 He supported communalism and promoted socialization of lands and factories by transferring their management to the producing classes - peasants and workers respectively.

 Contrary to Marx, Podolynskyi denied the concept of added value, stating that human labour can only change the properties of natural objects, but is unable to create new matter.
 According to him, resources available to humans can increase their quantity only due to the work of photosynthesis through transformation of the energy produced by the Sun.
 Podolynskyi's theory, based on ideas of physiocracy, is frequently mentioned in context of the noosphere concept introduced by Vladimir Vernadsky.

 Legacy

 The results of Podolynskyi's analysis were supported by Karl Marx and possibly influenced the last volume of Das Kapital.
 Engels, however, refused to recognize them and called Podolynskyi a "deviationist", a point of view later supported by the Bolsheviks.
-Podolynskyi's texts, especially utopia The Steam Engine (1876), which promoted the establishment of Socialism as a prerequisite for the demolition of imperial rule over Ukrainians and cessation of their exploitation by landlords and capitalists, had a great influence on the emerging Ukrianian national movement.
+Podolynskyi's texts, especially utopia The Steam Engine (1876), which promoted the establishment of Socialism as a prerequisite for the demolition of imperial rule over Ukrainians and cessation of their exploitation by landlords and capitalists, had a great influence on the emerging Ukrainian national movement.
 Among his ideological followers was the Ukrainian educational and political activist Borys Hrinchenko.
-Anti-Soviet dissident Mykola Rudenko would develop Podolynskyi's ideas on added value in order to demonstarte the unsustainability of the Soviet economy, and founded a scientific society named after him.
+Anti-Soviet dissident Mykola Rudenko would develop Podolynskyi's ideas on added value in order to demonstrate the unsustainability of the Soviet economy, and founded a scientific society named after him.